Province of Fiume: History

-Following Palatucci's dismissal, his powers of questore directly passed to GESTAPO, and Italian sovereignty on the area was seriously compromised; in April 1945, Josip Broz Tito's partisans invaded the province with little to no opposition and claimed it for Yugoslavia.
-Only in 1947, however, was the Italian province of Fiume formally abolished in accordance with international law and its entry into Yugoslavia was acknowledged.
+Following Palatucci's dismissal, control over the local police was transferred directly to the Gestapo, and Italian sovereignty on the area was seriously limited; in late April 1945, the Yugoslav People's Liberation Army invaded and occupied the province with little to no opposition, claiming it for Yugoslavia.
+Only in 1947, however, was the Italian province of Fiume formally abolished and its territory ceded to Yugoslavia as a result of the Paris Peace Treaty with Italy.